zahariaa/disentangled-dynamics/journal.md

 ## 2019/04/01: meeting with John and Niko

-Aim: learning disentangled and predictable latent represenations in a VAE framework by constraining dynamics of latent represenations
+Aim: learning disentangled and predictable latent representations in a VAE framework by constraining dynamics of latent representations

 Task: object(s) moving in front of a background

 Success measures:
-- dissociating background from object (e.g., inpainting)
+- dissociating background from object (e.g., in-painting)
 - measures of disentanglement

 #### Roadmap:
 - Step 0:
-  - Training Encdoer and Decoder separatly, supervised
+  - Training Encoder and Decoder separately, supervised
   - Simple input: 2D, white ball with linear dynamics.
-Background: GRF or fourier-basis generated.
+Background: GRF or Fourier-basis generated.
   - decoder: Can occlusion be decoded (correctly painted)?
-  - encoder: Latent code for position as one-hot or as cartesian coordinates?
+  - encoder: Latent code for position as one-hot or as Cartesian coordinates?

 - Step 1:
   - VAE with constrained linear dynamics